 An assessment should not be approached as if it was an examination.
+After completing the An assessment should not be approached as if it was an examination.
 After completing the assessment, the assessor should provide immediate feedback to the trainee.
 If the paper-based assessment form was completed in the first instance for entering onto the LEPT system at a later date, then it should be duly signed and dated by the trainee and the assessor.
 Trainees are asked to check with their local arrangements whether they are required to give a photocopied version of the form to their educational supervisor/assessor and/or retain the original copy of the form in their portfolio for possible presentation to the ARCP panel.

-▶ CbD form
+CbD form